New Family Welcome

 For more detailed information, or to register, please visit www.smhall.org/summer.

-Summer Reading assignments for Lower, Middle, and Upper School students are released annually in early May.
-Visit www.smhall.org/textbooks or use the links below to access Summer Reading resources and assignments.
-Detailed information will be posted May of 2018.
+Summer Reading and Assignments for Lower, Middle, and Upper School students are released annually in early May.
+You can access Summer reading resources and assignments by clicking this link:

 All summer reading books are also available for purchase in the Saint Mary’s Hall Spirit Store.
 For more information regarding book purchases, contact Director of Spirit Store Amy Luttrell at firstname.lastname@example.org.